Iridessa

 Iridessa (foaled 14 January 2016) is an Irish Thoroughbred racehorse.
 As a two-year-old in 2018 she was one of the best fillies of her generation in Europe, winning the Group 1 Fillies' Mile.
-In the following year she was beaten in her first three races but then recorded further major win in the Pretty Polly Stakes, Matron Stakes, and Breeders' Cup Filly & Mare Turf.
+In the following year she was beaten in her first three races but then recorded further major wins in the Pretty Polly Stakes, Matron Stakes, and Breeders' Cup Filly & Mare Turf.

 Background

 Iridessa is a bay filly bred in Ireland by Whisperview Trading Ltd, a breeding company partly owned by Aidan O'Brien.
-The filly entered the ownership of O'Brien's wife Anne-Marie and was sent into training with his son Joseph Patrick.
+The filly entered the ownership of O'Brien's wife Anne-Marie and was sent into training with his son Joseph Patrick O'Brien.

 She was from the first crop of foals sired by the Epsom Derby winner Ruler of the World.
 Iridessa's dam Senta's Dream was an unraced daughter of the top class racemare Starine.
 As a broodmare, Senta's Dream also produced Order of Australia and Santa Barbara.